Date + Times:

 Titletown will transform into a winter sports wonderland on Feb.
-16 and 17 for the Titletown Winter Games presented by U.S. Venture.
-This free event will offer community members the chance to experience the thrill of luge, curling, biathlon and cross-country skiing.
+19 and 20 for the Titletown Winter Games presented by U.S. Venture.
+This free event will offer community members the chance to experience the thrill of luge, curling, figure skating, biathlon, ski jumping and cross-country skiing.

 USA Luge will create a special course on Ariens Hill for the Luge Challenge.
 Participants will compete in four categories (boys, girls, men and women) with a prize awarded to the fastest run in each group.
 Participants must be at least 9 years old and are encouraged to bring bike or ski helmets.
 Please note: To accommodate the luge course, Ariens Hill will be closed for tubing during the Titletown Winter Games.

-US Biathlon and US Ski & Snowboard will host an interactive biathlon and cross-country skiing experience for the public to try the winter sport that combines cross-country skiing and marksmanship.
+US Biathlon and US Ski & Snowboard will host an interactive biathlon experience for the public to try the winter sport that combines cross-country skiing and marksmanship.
 The event will use eye-safe “infrared rifles” to accurately simulate marksmanship and cross-country ski equipment will be available.
 This event will also be open to participants using wheelchairs.